The Diviners (Bray novel): Henry DuBois IV

 Henry is a former Louisiana resident who is best friends and roommates with Theta.
 He and Theta became best friends shortly after she arrived in New York, and he often plays the piano to accompany her dancing in the Ziegfeld Follies.
 A diviner, Henry can walk through other people's dreams and change those dreams.
 Henry is separated from his lover Louis, a violinist, and wants to save enough money to buy himself a new piano and also to bring Louis to join him.

 Naughty John

-"Naughty" John Hobbes is a dead serial killer, accidentally summoned by an ouija board, who kills to become the living avatar of a Christian cult known as The Brethren.
+"Naughty" John Hobbes is a dead serial killer, accidentally summoned by a ouija board, who kills to become the living avatar of a Christian cult known as The Brethren.
 He was hanged in the 1870s but his dark religious rituals afforded him a way to return after death as a ghost.
 When he was alive, he had romantic relations with Mary White Blodgett, whom he later killed as part of his series of 12 religious offerings.